Part 4 About The Examination

 You are not allowed to bring personal items, including but not limited to, mobile electronic devices, watches, wallets, purses, firearms or other weapons, hats (and other non-religious head coverings), bags, jackets, notes, pens, or pencils into the testing room.
 There are no exceptions to this policy.

 The test center will provide a small locker space to secure personal belongings.
 All electronic devices must be turned off before storing them in a locker.
 You are encouraged to leave as many of these as possible at home.
-Pearson VUE and the Registry are not responsible for lost, stolen, or misplaced personal items at any test center.
+Pearson VUE and the National Registry are not responsible for lost, stolen, or misplaced personal items at any test center.
 If you refuse to store your personal items, you will not be permitted to test, and you will forfeit your testing fee.

 Before you enter the testing area, the Pearson VUE Test Administrator is required to verify that you are not bringing any unauthorized materials or devices into the room.
 You may be asked to pull your hair back, pat yourself down, or roll up your sleeves during this process.